kaishin/redalemeden.com/content/posts/2021-12-26-picking-up-svelte/index.md

   - Front-end
 ---

-Last week I spent some of my time off learning [Svelte](https://svelte.dev), a relatively new Web framework (2016) with an increased focus on developer experience and performance.
-Most notably, Svelte does away with the virtual DOM approach popularized by *React.js*, opting instead to transform your application logic during build time into vanilla JavaScript that directly manipulates the DOM as a reaction to state changes.
-This results in production code that is free from client-side dependencies and thus has a smaller resource footprint.
+In the latest installment of my static site generation escapades, I picked up [Svelte](https://svelte.dev), a relatively new Web framework (2016) with an increased focus on developer experience and performance.

-At the time of this writing, my aim is to evaluate Svelte as a pure static site generator.
-[My dissatisfaction with Gatsby](https://redalemeden.com/microblog/post-1627249229000) has left me looking for alternatives, including building my own in Swift—a daunting task, given the long list of features I need to support for this website.
+[My dissatisfaction with Gatsby](https://redalemeden.com/microblog/post-1627249229000) has left me looking for alternatives, including writing my own in Swift—a daunting task given the long list of features I need to support for this website.
 I also briefly considered [Eleventy](https://www.11ty.dev), [Next.js](https://nextjs.org), [Hugo](https://gohugo.io), and [Gridsome](https://gridsome.org), but none made the right blend of compromises for my use case, nor allowed configuration to remedy that.

-So I turned to Svelte in this new installment of my static site generation escapades, and I'm hoping it’s the last one in a little while!
+One of the main selling points of Svelte is how it does away with the virtual DOM approach popularized by *React.js*.
+Instead, the framework generates vanilla JavaScript during build time, which in turn directly manipulates the DOM as the application state changes on the client.
+This means that your production code will be depedency-free and will have a smaller resource footprint as a result.

-The first good news is that [SvelteKit](https://kit.svelte.dev/docs)—the official Svelte application framework currently in Beta—supports all kinds of rendering ~~acronyms~~ approaches, and in any combination within the same app: _server-side rendering_ (SSR), _static site generation_ (SSG), and _client-side rendering_ (CSR).
-My thinking is that if it ends up working for my personal website, there is a high chance I will come back to it for other projects that require SSR or CSR.
+I previously hadn't considered Svelte for static site generation, but [SvelteKit](https://kit.svelte.dev/docs) changed that.
+SvelteKit is the official Svelte application framework and comes with support for all kinds of rendering ~~acronyms~~ approaches, and in any combination within the same app: _server-side rendering_ (SSR), _static site generation_ (SSG), and _client-side rendering_ (CSR).
+My guess is that if it ends up working out for SSG, there is a high chance I will come back to it for other projects that require SSR or CSR.

 ## Hands-on with Svelte